 What do students earn?
 Successful course completion will earn students 3.0 college credits that are fully transferrable across many major public and private universities in the U.S.

-weShare, our online learning experience, helps students put a more personal lens on their tour by tapping into their own interests and passions.
-Students learn on a deeper level when what they’re learning connects to their own lives. weShare makes sure it happens on tour.
+The Personalized Learning Guide helps students put a more personal lens on their tour by tapping into their own interests and passions.
+Students learn on a deeper level when what they’re learning connects to their own lives, and the Personalized Learning Guide makes sure it happens on tour.

 How it works

 Who’s eligible?
-U.S. students taking an EF tour in grades 9-12 traveling on an EF tour.
+U.S. students taking an EF tour in grades 6–12.

 How does it work?
 Using EF’s guided learning model, students develop an essential question to investigate on tour, then create a post-tour project.